Measurement events relative to temporal quantum reference frames: From purified measurements to twirled observables

-We can express the solution as $\ket{\Psi}=\piGlm\ket{\psi_0}$, where $\piGlm$ is the "projector" onto the space of solutions to \cref{const_imperfect_glm} and $\ket{\psi_0}$ can be interpreted as an initial condition.
-Now extend the \HSLshort approach to obtain the ancillary system $A$, and assume that $A$ contributes trivially to the \HSLshort constraint of \cref{PerfectConstraint}.
+where $\hat{H}$ is given by \cref{const_imperfect_glm}.
+The state $\ket{\psi_0}_{CSA}$ can be interpreted as an initial condition and is an arbitrary element of the kinematical Hilbert space.
+We extend the \HSLshort approach to obtain the ancillary system $A$, and assume that $A$ contributes trivially to the \HSLshort constraint of \cref{PerfectConstraint}.
 Then, a solution $\ket{\eta}_{CSA}$ to the \HSLshort constraint now reads

 with identities on $A$ left implicit.
-We choose $\ket{\eta}_{CSA}$ such that $\ket{\psi_0} = \bra{\phi_0}_C \ket{\eta}_{CSA}$.
+We choose $\ket{\eta}_{CSA}$ such that $\ket{\psi_0}_{CSA} = \ketbra{\phi_0}{\phi_0}_C \ket{\eta}_{CSA}$.
 Then, using the cyclicity of the trace and the fact that $\ketbra{\eta}{\eta}_{CSA}$ is left unchanged under incoherent G-twirling $\mathcal{T}$ (with respect to the \HSLshort time translation), we can rewrite \cref{app_prob_glm} as